Metyltetraprole

 Metyltetraprole is a quinone outside inhibitor fungicide sold under the brand name Pavecto by its inventor, Sumitomo Chemical.
-It is the only tetrazolinone fungicide and the only one in the Fungicide Resistance Action Committee's subgroup 11A.It is a inhibitor of the respiratory chain (Complex III), this making it non specific of fungus, it will inhibit all organisms with mitochondria.
+It is the only tetrazolinone fungicide and the only one in the Fungicide Resistance Action Committee's subgroup 11A.

 Development

 Metyltetraprole was developed specifically to find an a.i. with the same mode of action (a Q_{o}I) but with sufficiently different chemistry as to avoid "critical" Q_{o}I resistance increasing around the world.

 Target pathogens

 Metyltetraprole is highly effective against Alternaria triticina.

 Resistance

 Developed because of increasing resistance to the main group of Q_{o}Is.
-See §Development above.
+See Development above.

 Cross-resistance

 It does not suffer cross-resistance with the resistance against 11 conferred by the cytochrome b mutation G143A.
 Cross-resistance against F129L is unassessed.

+Binding Mode

+The structure of the tetrazolinone pharmacophore is very similar to the triazolone pharmacophore of an inhibitor developed by AgoEva, for which the binding mode has been elucidated in the structure deposited as 3L73 in the protein databank.